kosev79/first_project/README.md

 # first_project

-## This is the first project to learn the programming language Python
+#  This is the first project to learn the programming language Python
+# end